|Nutritional Guidelines (per serving)|

 - 1 tablespoon cornstarch mixed with 2 tablespoons water

-- To prepare the sauce, combine the chili oil, garlic, ginger, spring onions, soy sauce and water in a bowl and set aside.
+To prepare the sauce, combine the chili oil, garlic, ginger, spring onions, soy sauce and water in a bowl and set aside.

 In a dry wok over medium heat, add the cashews.
 Toast for about 1 minute, stirring continually until toasted slightly (do not burn).
 Remove cashews.